-The following action points detail your remit of responsibility as researcher on any C4C project.
-These apply subject to approval of your project by the CRIS Oversight Committee and SLaM R&D.
+The following action points detail your remit of responsibility as a researcher on any Consent for Contact (C4C) project.
+These apply subject to approval of your project by the CRIS Oversight Committee and South London and Maudsley NHS Foundation Trust (SLAM) Research and Development (R&D) team.

-If you have any queries in relation to these points or your responsibilities as a researcher using C4C, please contact Amelia Jewell, Research Informatics and Governance Lead (amelia.jewell@slam.nhs.uk).
+If you have any queries in relation to these points or your responsibilities as a researcher using C4C, please contact the NIHR Maudsley Biomedical Research Centre (BRC) Consent for Contact (C4C) team (c4c@slam.nhs.uk).

-If you have any queries regarding whether you are covered by your research ethics and R&D approval for recruiting via CRIS please contact the R&D office (slam-ioppn.research@kcl.ac.uk).
+If you have any queries regarding whether you are covered by your research ethics and R&D approval for recruiting via C4C, please contact the R&D office (slam-ioppn.research@kcl.ac.uk).

-1. Participant selection
+1. Participant Selection

-Once your CRIS application has been approved, please contact Amelia Jewell, Research Informatics and Governance Lead (amelia.jewell@slam.nhs.uk) who will arrange for you to meet with a member of the CRIS Extraction Team to discuss your search strategy.
+Once your CRIS application has been approved, please contact Amelia Jewell, Research Informatics and Governance Lead (amelia.jewell@slam.nhs.uk), who will arrange for you to meet with a member of the CRIS Extraction Team to discuss your search strategy.